sagelabs/standards/linux/README.md

 - Use external packages to add capabilities to your machine
 - Identify your system’s hardware and properties.
-- Analyze the performance of your machine.
+- Analyze the performance of your machine rename

 ---